Updated July 2022

 IS IT COMPULSORY TO GET VACCINATED?

-However, it is highly recommended for everybody to get vaccinated for personal protection against suffering from severe COVID and its sequelae.
+However, it is highly recommended that everybody gets vaccinated for personal protection against suffering from severe COVID and its sequelae.

-Health care workers and front-line workers should all definitely be vaccinated.
+Healthcare workers and front-line workers should all be preferably vaccinated.
 Elderly people and those with co-morbidities like diabetes, hypertension, heart/kidney/liver ailments, respiratory conditions, reduced immunity post-transplant or HIV, etc. should take the vaccine as they are more prone to developing severe COVID and its complications if infected.

 It is also important to get vaccinated for attaining herd immunity in the community as more and more people getting vaccinated can reduce the virus spreading even in the unvaccinated population.